 Mr. Ding Wei, Executive Vice President of the Company.
 Mr. Ding is a graduate and associate researcher.
 He joined the Company in December 1996.
-He successively served as the director of the General Office and the general manager of the Operation Department of Hangzhou Branch, the assistant general manager of Hangzhou Branch, the deputy general manager of Hangzhou Branch, the general manager of Nanchang sub-branch, the general manager of the Company.
+He successively served as the director of the General Office and the general manager of the Operation Department of Hangzhou Branch, the assistant general manager of Hangzhou Branch, the deputy general manager of Hangzhou Branch, the general manager of Nanchang sub-branch, the general manager of Nanchang Branch, and the general manager of the Human Resources Department of the Head Office of the Company.
 He has served as Executive Vice President of the Company since April 2008.
-He is concurrently a director of CMB International Capital Corporation Ltd..
+He is concurrently a director of CMB International Capital Corporation Ltd.

 Mr. Zhu Qi, Executive Vice President of the Company, executive director and Chief Executive Officer of Wing Lung Bank Ltd. Mr. Zhu holds a master's degree in economics.
 He joined the Industrial and Commercial Bank of China and worked at the head office in 1986 and successively served as the vice general manager and general manager of Industrial and Commercial Bank of China Ltd., Hong Kong Branch.
-He was also a director, managing director and the chief executive officer of Industrial and Commercial Bank of Chinase Mercantile Bank.
+He was also a director, managing director and the chief executive officer of Industrial and Commercial Bank of China (Asia) Ltd., and the chairman of Chinese Mercantile Bank.
 He joined the Company in August 2008 and has been Executive Vice President of the Company since November 2008.